Flat Coset Decompositions of Skew Lattices: Introduction

 \section{Introduction}

-Skew lattices can be understood either as non-commutative generalizations of lattices or as double bands, where by a \emph{band} we refer to a semigroup of idempotents.
-Although skew lattices were introduced already by Jordan in \cite{jordan}, and studied later by Cornish \cite{cornish}, the systematical study of the modern skew lattice theory began in 1989 by Leech's paper \cite{Le89}, where {Leech's First} and Second Decomposition Theorems were proven, revealing the structure of a skew lattice, see Section 2 for exact statements of the theorems.
-Both decomposition theorems were motivated by their analogues in the theory of bands.
+Skew lattices can be understood either as non-commutative generalizations of lattices or as double bands, where by a \emph{band} we mean a semigroup of idempotents.
+Although noncommutative lattices were introduced by Jordan in \cite{jordan}, and studied later by Cornish \cite{cornish}, the systematical study of modern skew lattice theory began in 1989 by Leech's paper \cite{Le89}, where {Leech's First} and Second Decomposition Theorems were proven, revealing the coset structure of a skew lattice.
+(See Section 1 for exact statements of the theorems.
+Both decomposition theorems are analogues of basic results in the theory of bands).

-However, in addition to the outer structure that is revealed by the two decomposition theorem, skew lattices also possess an interesting inner structure, the so called coset structure.
-Already in the 1989 foundation paper \cite{Le89} certain aspects of the coset structure of a skew lattice were analyzed, however it was fully explored in \cite{Le93} where Leech studied what he referred to as \textit{the global geometry of skew lattices}.
-The coset structure was later used in \cite{Co09b} and \cite{Co09a} to characterize certain sub-varieties of skew lattices, and in \cite{Le11b} for the purpose of studying the distributivity of skew lattices, an approach proposed in \cite{JPC12}.
+In addition to the outer structure revealed by the two decomposition theorems, skew lattices also possess an interesting inner structure, its so called coset structure.
+Already in the 1989 foundational paper \cite{Le89} certain aspects of the coset structure of a skew lattice were introduced; however, it was fully explored in \cite{Le93} where Leech studied what he referred to as \textit{the global geometry of skew lattices}.
+The coset structure was later used in \cite{Co09a} to characterize certain sub-varieties of skew lattices, and in \cite{Le11b} for the purpose of studying distributivity in skew lattices, an approach proposed in \cite{JPC12}.

 By Leech's First Decomposition Theorem a skew lattice is a lattice of its Green's $\DD$-classes which form its maximal rectangular subalgebras.
-The coset structure provides us with an introspective of \emph{how} different $\DD$-classes are ``glued'' together into a lattice thus providing important additional information.
-Given a pair of comparable $\DD$-classes each of the two classes induces a partition of the other class, and the blocks of these partitions are called \textit{cosets}.
-The internal structure of a skew lattice is described by the coset decompositions introduced in \cite{Le93} that reveal the interplay of a pair of comparable $\DD$-classes.
+The coset structure provides a picture of \emph{how} different $\DD$-classes are ``glued'' together, thus providing important additional information.
+Given a pair of comparable $\DD$-classes $A>B$, each of the two classes induces a partition of the other class, and the blocks of these partitions are called \textit{cosets}.
+Much of the internal structure of a skew lattice is determined by these coset decompositions introduced in \cite{Le93} that reveal the interplay of pairs of comparable $\DD$-classes.
 All of this background is reviewed in Section \ref{Preliminaries}.